Grayscale would appeal lawsuit against SEC if court rejects case, CEO says

 If its legal challenge to the SEC was unsuccessful, Grayscale would explore options to return a portion of GBTC’s capital to shareholders, Sonnenshein told investors in a letter in December.

-(Reporting by Hannah Lang in Washington; Editing by Lananh Nguyen and Stephen Coates)
+(Reporting by Hannah Lang in Washington; Editing by Lananh Nguyen, Stephen Coates and Louise Heavens)

 ((Hannah.Lang@thomsonreuters.com;))